gflarity/interview/README.md

 * `REGION`, the region in which we're running our app, defaults to `local`
 * `ENVIRONMENT`, the named environment our application runs in, defaults to `development`
+* `CONFIG_FILE`, location of the main app config file to load.
+Defaults to `config.yaml`.
+* `REDIS_SECRETS_FILE`, location of a "secrets" file for Redis.
+Defaults to `redis.yaml`.
+* `STARTUP_WAIT_MILLIS`, amount of time to wait before the app begins serving traffic.
+  Defaults to `30000`.

 There are secrets in `redis.yaml`, which should be overwritten but not committed.
+This can lead into discussions about secrets management.